dgsasha/qualia-gtk-theme/README.md

 ## Installing Dependencies

+A modern version of Python is required.
+Any of the currently supported Python 3 versions should work.

+You will also need a Meson version greater than 0.59.
+This may be an issue for older Debian and Ubuntu releases.

-- Arch based distros: `sudo pacman -S sassc git gnome-shell-extensions ninja meson`
+- Arch based distros: `sudo pacman -S sassc git ninja meson rsync gnome-shell-extensions`

-- Debian/Ubuntu based distros: `sudo apt install sassc git gnome-shell-extensions ninja-build meson`
+- Debian/Ubuntu based distros: `sudo apt install sassc git ninja-build meson gnome-shell-extensions`

-- Fedora: `sudo dnf install sassc git gnome-shell-extension-user-theme ninja-build meson`
+- Fedora: `sudo dnf install sassc git ninja-build meson gnome-shell-extension-user-theme`

-- openSUSE: `sudo zypper install sassc git gnome-shell-extension-user-theme ninja meson`
+- openSUSE: `sudo zypper install sassc git ninja meson gnome-shell-extension-user-theme`

+- Solus: `sudo eopkg install sassc git ninja meson rsync gnome-shell-extensions`

-**If `gnome-shell-extensions` / `gnome-shell-extension-user-theme` wasn't already installed, log out and log back in before you proceed.
-If you aren't using GNOME or aren't going to install the GNOME Shell theme, you can skip installing it.**
+**If `gnome-shell-extensions` / `gnome-shell-extension-user-theme` wasn't already installed, log out and log back in before you proceed.**

+**If you aren't using GNOME or aren't going to install the GNOME Shell theme, you can (and should) skip installing it.**

 ## Downloading and Installing
 Download the repository and run the install script to configure and install the theme.

-When configuring the theme you get to choose an [accent color](#available-accent-colors), choose between the [light and dark variants](#light-and-dark-variants), and choose which themes you want to install.
+When configuring the theme you get to choose an [accent color](#available-accent-colors), choose between the light and dark variants, and choose which themes you want to install.
 ```
 git clone https://github.com/dgsasha/dg-gnome-theme -b main && cd dg-gnome-theme
 ```